sabriskay/rick-and-morty-cards-deck/README.md

 `yarn test:cypress`

 Launches the end-to-end test runner in your browser.
 Receive the app status and verify your code in a friendly way.

+This command doesn't work yet due to misconfigurations.
+Please use `test:cypress:open` instead to test locally.

+`test:cypress:open`

+- Make sure you have installed cypress in your computer by doing `npm install -g cypress`
+- Make sure your application is running in localhost:3000
+- Then run this command which will open a new electron window in this project
+- In the new window click: "E2E Testing"
+- Then select "Chrome"
+- Then click on "Start E2E Testing in Chrome"
+- Then open any given spec by clicking on it
+- You can make changes to either the code or the spec, and re-run interactively

 `yarn schema:download`